Trista Sutter: Television appearances

 Under her maiden name, Rehn was a Miami Heat Dancer in the early 2000s.
 Rehn appeared opposite actor Jason Alexander in a KFC commercial.
+In 2002, she appeared as herself in an episode of According to Jim.
 She also has appeared in country music singer Brad Paisley's music video "Celebrity" in 2003 with Alexander, Little Jimmy Dickens, and William Shatner.
 In 2005 she made a guest appearance on an episode of NBC's Fear Factor, cheering on Ryan Sutter, who was a contestant.

 Sutter was a contestant on season one of the American version of Dancing with the Stars.
 On June 10, 2011, the Sutters appeared in a Hands Only CPR PSA campaign from the American Heart Association and the Ad Council.
 In 2014, the Sutters appeared on the program Marriage Boot Camp: Reality Stars.
 In 2015, the Sutters were contestants in Bachelor Fan Favorites Week on Who Wants to Be a Millionaire.
 The Sutters also appeared in 2015 on a pilot for Rocky Mountain Reno, a home renovation show; the pilot aired on HGTV.
+In 2025, she appeared as a recruit on Season 3 of Special Forces: World's Toughest Test.